Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Spear
 - Attunement

-**Dragonforce**: Once a turn when you immobilize or slow a creature, the cooldown of your items and runes are reduced by 12 seconds.
+**Dragonforce**: Once a round when you immobilize or slow a creature, the cooldown of your items and runes are reduced by 12 seconds.

 **Dragging Thrust**: When you take the attack action you can replace one of your attacks with a dragging thrust.
 Make a melee attack roll targeting an enemy within 15 feet of you, on a hit they take 1d8 additional damage and are pulled 10 feet towards you.